Eastman agrees to $100K bond in Georgia election case

 Attorney John Eastman, one of former President Trump’s 18 co-defendants in his recent Georgia indictment, has agreed to a $100,000 bond, court filings show.

-Eastman and Hall are the first two defendants to reach such an agreement in the case, although attorneys for Trump and the other defendants are expected to still negotiate their bond terms.
+Eastman and Hall are the first two defendants to reach such an agreement in the case, though attorneys for Trump and the other defendants are expected to still negotiate their bond terms.

 Hall agreed to a $10,000 bond, according to court filings.

-Fulton County District Attorney Fani Willis (D) charged Trump and 18 others last week in a 41-count racketeering indictment stemming from alleged efforts to overturn the 2020 election in the state.
+Fulton County, Ga., District Attorney Fani Willis (D) charged Trump and 18 others last week in a 41-count racketeering indictment stemming from alleged efforts to overturn the 2020 election in the state.

 It marked the fourth indictment facing the former president, who has denied wrongdoing.

-Willis has set a deadline of Friday at noon for all of the defendants, which include many Trump attorneys and allies, to surrender.
+Willis has set a deadline of noon Friday for all of the defendants, which include many Trump attorneys and allies, to surrender.

 Hall faces seven counts over alleged involvement with a breach at an elections office in Coffee County, Ga.